 - Check that the power is cut from the battery master switch and that the control switch is set to "0". - Fill the fuel tank.
-Make sure that the cap and the area around the filler opening are clean to avoid contamination of the fuel. - If there is a risk of freezing, the cooling system must be drained if it does not contain sufficient anti-freeze, see page 19. - At temperatures below 0 °C: Prepare for the next start by connecting the engine heater (if fitted).
+Make sure that the cap and the area around the filler opening are clean to avoid contamination of the fuel. - If there is a risk of freezing, the cooling system must be drained if it does not contain sufficient anti-freeze, see page 20 - Close intake valve for seawater (if fitted). - If there is a danger of freezing, the seawater must also be drained. - At temperatures below 0 °C: Prepare for the next start by connecting the engine heater (if fitted).